CPScript/SecureFE-free/readme.md

 ## Disclaimer

-While this tool provides an additional layer of security, no encryption or obfuscation method is entirely foolproof.
+While this tool provides an additional layer of security, no encryption or obfuscation method is entirely foolproof atleast not this free versions.
 It is still possible for determined attackers with access to the environment (e.g., through physical access or other means) to eventually reverse-engineer or bypass these protections.